vivesweb/graph-php/README.md

 *$graph->plot( $array_values, $arr_values_y_param = null, $cfg = null );*

 This method prepare a serie of values in LINES format.
-Do not echo the graph
+Do not echo the graph.
+To see how to echo graph, see *output_gd_png_base64()* method.

 $array_values: Values of Axis X